briggsb9/gptvision-property-maintenance-demo/README.md

 The following Azure resources are required:
 - **Azure Storage Account**: For storing images.
 - **Azure OpenAI Service**: To generate image descriptions and vector embeddings.
+Must be in a region that supports gpt-4-turbo version turbo-2024-04-09, check [here.](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-4-and-gpt-4-turbo-model-availability)
     - **Azure OpenAI models deployments**: `text-embedding-ada-002` and `gpt-4-turbo version turbo-2024-04-09`.
 - **Azure AI Search**: To create and manage the search index.
+Must be in a region that supports semantic ranking, check [here.](https://learn.microsoft.com/en-us/azure/search/search-region-support#azure-public-regions)
 - **Azure SQL Database**: To create and store the sample data.
 A SQL user is required with db_owner permissions for the connection string.

 Then set the AZD environment variables to match your resources: